kdotzlaw/UniversityProjects/Blockchain/readme.md

 - Its hash must respect the order predefined by instructor
 - The block difficulty must be at least 9

-Consensus is done automatically every 2 minutes to ensure chain synchronization.

 To ensure local chain synchronization with the distributed chain:
 - Consensus is done every 2 minutes